thomashastings/waydroid-companion/README.md

 - Hide/show applications related to Waydroid

 Notes:
-- As of now, the application **does not provide feedback** about its opreations.
-- However, if you run it from the terminal as `~/.local/bin/waydroid-companion`, the terminal window will show what's going on.
 - Once switched the visible/hidden state of an application, the `Hide applications` window has to be opened again to represent the changes happened.
-- If you choose to uninstall Waydroid, Waydroid and all of its data will be **removed** no questions asked.
+- If you choose to uninstall Waydroid, Waydroid and all of its data will be **removed**.

 ### Credit
 The original idea comes from [Aaron Hafer](https://open-store.io/app/waydroidhelper.aaronhafer).

-The icon is the original icon of [Waydroid](https://waydro.id/), just changed the hue to have a consistent look.
+The icon is the original icon of [Waydroid](https://waydro.id/).
+Only changed the hue to have a consistent look, but this work is not related to the original Waydroid initiative.

 The actions running in the applications are from the [Waydroid docs](https://docs.waydro.id/usage/install-on-desktops).